johannesschweig/johannesschweig.github.io/README.md

 **Built with:**
 * [GridCSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) - like Bootstrap only newer, more versatile and features less css styles you don't necessarily need
 * [Vue.js](https://vuejs.org/) - a JavaScript Framework similar to React or Angular

-## License

-You may reuse my code which is about the technical side of this project (e.g. page setup, build scripts, layout) without asking if you provide attribution somewhere.
-You may NOT reuse any of my images or copy (i.e. written text).